Codyvanzandt/spenser/README.md

 ## Useful Knowledge
 - How do I run the tests?
-    - In a terminal, ensure you're in the /workspace/spenser directory.
-(If you aren't, type: cd /workspace/spenser)
+    - In a terminal, type: run_tests
-    - type: python -m pytest

 ## TODO
 - [X] Ask Steve for (or even better: learn how to get for ourselves) the "easier XML."